AjuAJ/AutoSec/README.md

 ### 🌹 **Red Pill: CAN Bus Hacking (Automotive Systems)**

 By choosing the **Red Pill**, you will enter the world of **automotive systems** and **Controller Area Network (CAN)**, where you'll manipulate critical car systems to gain control of the vehicle.
-These challenges are complex and require an understanding of CAN topology, basic embedded systems (Arduino), UDS (Unified Diagnostics Services) and ofcourse security.
+These challenges are complex and require an understanding of CAN topology, basic embedded systems (Arduino), UDS (Unified Diagnostics Services) and of course security.

 #### **Challenges:**